nickjj/plutus/README.md

 ```

 Each field is separated by commas and all string fields except the date always
 require quotes for consistency to reduce potential parsing errors.
-The `lint
+The `info
---rules` command explains all of the rules in more detail.
+--lint-rules` command explains all of the rules in more detail.

 ## 📑 Importing from external data sources